giannitedesco/kapital/README.md

 At the moment it's designed for 1v1 bot vs bot games but it can be easily tweaked to play against humans.
 Check monopbot for the server IP/port, by default set to localhost:11234.
-One instance of the bot must be the player who creates the name 'robotwar'. the player limit is to be found in monop/client.py :: Client::gameupdate() method.
+One instance of the bot must be the player who creates the game named 'robotwar'. the player limit is to be found in monop/client.py :: Client::gameupdate() method.

 ## Strategy